buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 ### Prerequisites

-This course does not assume any prior knowledge of Chinese or Chinese Buddhism to begin.
-The first two volumes are meant to be accessible to serious scholars of the EBTs interested only in perusal of the Āgamas.
-By volume three, however, (or to perfect volumes one and two for that matter) more knowledge of Mandarin will be required.
-By the supplemental volumes, only specialists in Chinese Buddhism will remain.
+While this course is primarily intended for English speakers with prior knowledge of Mandarin, it is designed to be (with the help of supplemental materials listed below) accessible to any student with time and courage.

 ## Textbooks